ewdlop/Driver-Service-registry/README.md

 # Ring-0 Development

 It is full of risks but useful and good for developers who work with them 24/7.
-If done wrong you can take down an airplane.
+If done wrong you can take down an airplane..I meant airports.

 #